JasselD/JasselNotes/COMP607/Redundant Sites.md

 	- Pros: Cheap to maintain
 	- Cons: Long recovery time
 - Warm site:
 	- A middle ground between hot and cold sites.
-I
+It has pre-installed hardware and network connections but might need updates or additional equipment to become fully operational
+	- Pros: Faster recovery than cold site and cheaper than hot site
+	- Cons: Still involves some downtime